agude/agude.github.io/_books/flowers_for_algernon.md

-title="Echopraxia" %}: specifically regarding how altering the mind changes one's identity, and if the change is significant enough, it creates a different person altogether. {{ this_book }}'s depiction of Charlie literally seeing the "other person" out in the world was an interesting approach to illustrate this concept.
+title="Echopraxia" %}: specifically regarding how altering the mind changes one's identity, and if the change is significant enough, it creates a different person altogether. {{ this_book }}'s depiction of Charlie literally seeing the "other person" out in the world was an clever approach to illustrate this concept.

 In the end thought, a book that has some great components, but doesn't come